Overcoming Cash Flow Gaps Caused by Seasonal Customers

-Overcoming cash flow gaps is a major priority for small business owners—managing expenses and revenue is vital to a business’ health.
+Overcoming cash flow gaps is a major priority for small business owners—managing expenses and revenue is vital to a business’s health.
 But it’s less obvious how a small business should operate in a web of lenders, vendors and customers.
-It’s important to understand how this ecosystem works, and particularly how your customers’ cash flow impacts your sales cycle.
+It’s important to understand how this ecosystem works and, particularly, how your customers’ cash flow and their ability to pay your invoices on time impact your sales cycle.

-Kabbage customers The Landscaper’s Buddy, Morgan James Publishing and Right Time Rooter & Plumbing Services have become experts at navigating their customers’ unique sales flows in order to manage their business’ cash position.
+Kabbage customers The Landscaper’s Buddy, Morgan James Publishing and Right Time Rooter & Plumbing Services have become experts at navigating their customers’ unique sales flows in order to manage their business’s cash position.

 Get to know your customers’ seasonal ups and downs

 “I grew up working on my family’s Christmas tree farm and knew that landscapers needed a better way to transport trees and materials by hand,” he says.
 After running the business for six years, he’s also become an expert in the seasonality of his customers.

 While Joel spends a lot of time managing his own cash flow between the vendors he works with, like freight carriers and manufacturers, he also knows that “landscapers have their own cash flow issues.”
 He’s learned that customers make their purchasing decisions in the winter during the slow season.
 By the time summer comes, many landscapers are too busy with projects to buy new products.
 Joel has built his sales strategy around this cycle.
 He spends the winters going to trade shows to meet potential customers and calling prospects, while in the he focuses on marketing his business.

 Be prepared for gaps in cash flow (sometimes really long gaps)

 Certain types of businesses have particularly long gaps between when they sell a product or service and when they get paid.
 The publishing industry has a particularly long lead time, says David Hancock, founder of Morgan James Publishing